Join Lucy as she talks about a modern plaque, made in Benin City in the style of the ancient artefacts by expert caster John Ihama.

 Brass plaque of Oba Orhogbua

 Here, the Oba is wearing a collar and headdress made of expensive coral beads.
-People believed that an ancient Oba had taken coral from Olokun, god of the waters, after defeating him in a wrestling match.
+People believed that an Oba had taken coral from Olokun, god of the waters, after defeating him in a wrestling match.
 Consequently, coral was thought to hold mystical, protective powers and could only be worn by royals and officials.
 Crocodiles were thought to be Olokun’s policemen of the water; here they surround and protect the Oba, showing his power.

 Brass plaque of Oko’Oba: the Oba’s emissary